wp-plugins/users-ultra/readme.txt

 <strong>Sync old users to make them work with Users Ultra?</strong><br>
 Users Ultra comes with a One-click sync tool that prepare your previous users to make them work with this Users Plugin.

-<h3>Help Keep This Plugin Free</h3>

-If you find this plugin useful to you, please consider <a href="http://usersultra.com/donate.html"><strong>making a small donation</strong></a> to help contribute to my time invested and to further development.
-Thanks for your kind support!

-<strong>If you like this plugin, please don't forget to rate it "5/5" </strong>

 <strong>Redirection</strong><br>
 Redirection after user login, logout and registration.